MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-This AWS Training Package is to provide you with a course in a specific AWS service.
-You choose the service you are interested in a the class will be done by a Certified Solutions Architect.
-A listof available classes will be given to you so you can pick the service you wish to explore.
-This is a technical class, good knowledge in IT required.
+The AWS Training Package is composed of the following: (1) Technical course on an AWS service (2) Questions & Answers session (3) Follow-Up email.
+Be prepared, it will be technical so knowledge of key concepts of IT technologies is required.
 </h5>

 <div class="br-01">